 Indoor Waterparks in New England!
 If you’re willing to pay cold hard cash to be transported to a balmy 84 degrees (albeit indoors) during a New England winter, this article may be for you.

-Your desire to be warm, however, must trump any issues you may have with things like extremely high levels of chlorine, tons of wet people everywhere and the possibility of recreational waterborne illnesses.
-For me, I’ll take these for tropical humidity in January any day.
+Your desire to be warm, however, must trump any issues you may have with things like extremely high levels of chlorine and tons of wet people everywhere.
+For me, I’ll take these for tropical humidity in the cold weather any day.

 Solution?
 Indoor water parks.
 They’re close, they’re fun and they’re warm.
 Deliciously and beautifully warm.

 Note: Almost all of the indoor water parks discussed below offer discounts and special package deals on sites like Groupon, TripAdvisor, etc. or on their own websites.
 Be sure to Google special deals before booking and you could score some sweet savings.

 Great Wolf Lodge, Fitchburg MA

 About one half hour from Worcester, Great Wolf Lodge is 68K square feet of aquatic fun including water slides (for singles and groups), lazy river, children’s splash pool, water fort tree house, wave pool and more.

 There are also a ton of non-water related activities including an indoor ropes course, bowling alley, mini-golf, lazer tag, MagiQuest (an interactive scavenger hunt which is an extra expense but I highly recommend splurging on it) and so much more.
 You will *not* get bored here, ever.

 GWL has now started selling day passes.
 Prices for overnight start at about $199 per night for four people.
 Visit greatwolf.com for more info.

 I have personally been here and really liked it.
 It was warm, clean and offered tons of activities.
 I would not recommend the onsite restaurants for dinner (either order in or go out), but other than that, it got a thumbs up from me.